biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 1st Place

-Church:	Central A/G, Superior, WI
+* **Church**: Central A/G, Superior, WI
-Coaches:	Steve Sharkey, Sara Sharkey (assistant)
+* **Coaches**: Steve Sharkey, Sara Sharkey (assistant)
+* **Team**:
-Team:	Bethany Laakkonen
+    * Bethany Laakkonen
-Logan Newman
+    * Logan Newman
-Spencer Newman
+    * Spencer Newman
 * **Round Robin**:
-Round 1: Lost to Braeswood A/G, Houston, TX 105 to 180
+  * Round 1: Lost to Braeswood A/G, Houston, TX 105 to 180
-Round 2: Won against Nixa A/G, Nixa, MO 165 to 30
+  * Round 2: Won against Nixa A/G, Nixa, MO 165 to 30
-Round 3: Won against Calvary A/G, Toledo, OH 280 to -10
+  * Round 3: Won against Calvary A/G, Toledo, OH 280 to -10
-Round 4: Won against Evangel A/G, Williamsville, NY 135 to -15
+  * Round 4: Won against Evangel A/G, Williamsville, NY 135 to -15
-Round 5: Lost to James River A/G, "Salt", Ozark, MO 30 to 110
+  * Round 5: Lost to James River A/G, "Salt", Ozark, MO 30 to 110
-Round 6: Won against Aurora First A/G, Aurora, CO 160 to 0
+  * Round 6: Won against Aurora First A/G, Aurora, CO 160 to 0
-Round 7: Won against Crossway Church, Valencia, PA 195 to 30 Round 8: Won against Galena A/G, Galena, KS 150 to 5
+  * Round 7: Won against Crossway Church, Valencia, PA 195 to 30
+  * Round 8: Won against Galena A/G, Galena, KS 150 to 5
-Round 9: Lost to Calvary Temple, Indianapolis, IN 85 to 120 Round 10: Won against Tacoma Life Center, Tacoma, WA 195 to 20 Round 11: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 110 to 125 Round 12: Won against The Church at Briargate #1, Colorado Springs, CO 180 to 105 Round 13: Lost to First A/G, San Angelo, TX 95 to 110 Round 14: Lost to Christian Temple, Houston, TX 105 to 225 Round 15: Won against Faith A/G, Orlando, FL 95 to 90 Round 16: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA -50 to 255 Round 17: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 95 to 65 Round 18: Lost to First A/G #1, Lexington, KY 80 to 185 Round 19: Lost to Calvary A/G, Dunwoody, GA 60 to 160
+  * Round 9: Lost to Calvary Temple, Indianapolis, IN 85 to 120
+  * Round 10: Won against Tacoma Life Center, Tacoma, WA 195 to 20
+  * Round 11: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 110 to 125
+  * Round 12: Won against The Church at Briargate #1, Colorado Springs, CO 180 to 105
+  * Round 13: Lost to First A/G, San Angelo, TX 95 to 110
+  * Round 14: Lost to Christian Temple, Houston, TX 105 to 225
+  * Round 15: Won against Faith A/G, Orlando, FL 95 to 90
+  * Round 16: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA -50 to 255
+  * Round 17: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 95 to 65
+  * Round 18: Lost to First A/G #1, Lexington, KY 80 to 185
+  * Round 19: Lost to Calvary A/G, Dunwoody, GA 60 to 160
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}